speckly/Kurokami/README.md

-# CScraper
+# Kurokami

-CScraper is a web scraper and live monitoring tool for the marketplace Carousell.
+Kurokami is a web scraper and live monitoring tool for the marketplace Carousell.
 > [!NOTE]
 > Support only for SG